10 Incredible Ancient Roman Ruins in France

 Over the next centuries, it was gradually buried in the ground when it was used as a cemetery and when the construction of the wall of Phillipe Auguste took place.
 It was only around the 1860s when it was unexpectedly rediscovered when the city sought to build a tramway at the site.

-Today, you can visit the ancient Roman arena and explore its remnants, including the arena floor and the remaining sections of its terraced seating, and is an incredible off the beaten path place to visit in Paris.
+Today, you can visit the ancient Roman arena and explore its remnants, including the arena floor and the remaining sections of its terraced seating, and is an incredible hidden gem in Paris.

 7. Orange

-Orange is a French commune located in southern France, which was also colonized by the Romans in 35 BC and became the place for their soldiers to retire and farm the land.
-During that time, they built several infrastructures with at least two of them still standing today.
+Orange is another Provençal village colonized by the Romans in 35 BC and became the place for their soldiers to retire and farm the land.
+During that time, they built several infrastructures, with two of them still standing today.

 8. Aix en Provence